KanisornPutt/SDS_Project_2025/README.md

 This application is a multi-service system designed to convert Jupyter Notebook files (.ipynb) into PDF documents through a sequential processing pipeline.
 It separates each major task into its own service to improve modularity, scalability, and maintainability.

 ### Main Purpose
-- The core purpose of this application is to:
+The core purpose of this application is to:
-- Let users upload a Jupyter Notebook file
+- Allow users to upload any Jupyter Notebook (.ipynb) file
-- Automatically convert it to HTML
+- Convert the uploaded file into HTML
-- Then convert the HTML into a downloadable PDF
+- Convert the HTML output into a downloadable PDF file

-This is helpful for:
+Which is useful for:
 - Submitting assignments
 - Sharing reports
 - Archiving notebooks in a portable format

-# How to Run on a Cluster
+# How to Run services on Cluster

 ## Flash the Raspberri Pis